IN5550 – Neural Methods in Natural Language Processing

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.

-It will also be counted as one of your three attempts to sit the exam for this course, if you sit the exam for one of the following courses: IN9550 – Advanced Topics in Natural Language Processing
+It will also be counted as one of your three attempts to sit the exam for this course, if you sit the exam for one of the following courses: IN9550 – Neural Methods in Natural Language Processing

 Special examination arrangements